logandehning/Docker-Splunk/README.md

 2.93

 #### Question 208

-Question: A Frothly endpoint exhibits signs of coin mining activity.
+A Frothly endpoint exhibits signs of coin mining activity.
 What is the name of the first process to reach 100 percent CPU processor utilization time from this activity on this endpoint?

 Process:

-A web search for sourcetypes related to process CPU usage revealed ```Perfmon:Process```  or ```PerfmonMk:Process``` were the sourcetypes I should investigate.
+A web search for sourcetypes related to process CPU usage revealed ```Perfmon:Process```  or ```PerfmonMk:Process``` were the source types I should investigate.
 I ran a metadata query like i did in Question 200 to determine if either of those sourcetypes were present.
 ```
 | metadata type=sourcetypes
 | stats values(sourcetype) as sourcetype